seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 **DOMITIUS ENOBARBUS**
 Sir,
-I never loved you much; but I ha’ praised ye,
+I never loved you much; but I ha' praised ye,
 When you have well deserved ten times as much
 As I have said you did.